Samir7Dev/login_page/README.md

 ## Description

-Playwa is a open source project and a excellent way, if you want an easy start on getting commands and interactions.
-Perfect for building efficient and scalable [Whatsapp](https://web.whatsapp.com) applications (Node.js).
+I do some coding like developing front end.
+If you want to use any of the codes, feel free.

-Built with [TypeScript](http://www.typescriptlang.org/) and based on [@nestjs](https://github.com/nestjs/nest) framework.
-Under the hood, playwa directly uses **websocket**, saving like half a gig of ram.
-Also, provides compatibility with a wide range of other libraries and many built-in features, allowing for easy use of third-party plugins which are avaliable.
+This is an initial login screen for your panel/system

 ## Example
-Please check [@playwa/example](https://github.com/playwa/example) to see an example usage.
+Please check (https://samir7dev.github.io/login_page/) to see an example usage.

 ## Contributing